the-rdk/the-rdk.github.io/content/book/rules_for_radicals.md

 * Democracy is not an end; it is the best political means available toward the achievement of these values.

 * The real action is in the enemy's reaction.
-  The enemy properly goaded and guided in his reaction will he your major strength.
+  The enemy properly goaded and guided in his reaction will be your major strength.
   Tactics, like organization, like life, require that you move with the action.